dehesa/CodableCSV/README.md

 }
 ```

-`CSVError` adopts [Swift Evolution's SE-112](https://github.com/apple/swift-evolution/blob/master/proposals/0112-nserror-bridging.md) protocols (`LocalizedError` and `CustomNSError`) and `CustomDebugStringConvertible`.
+`CSVError` adopts Swift Evolution's [SE-112 protocols](https://github.com/apple/swift-evolution/blob/master/proposals/0112-nserror-bridging.md) and `CustomDebugStringConvertible`.
 The error's properties provide rich commentary explaining what went wrong and indicate how to fix the problem.

 -   `type`: The error group category.
--   `failureReason`: Explanation on what went wrong.
+-   `failureReason`: Explanation of what went wrong.
 -   `helpAnchor`: Advice on how to solve the problem.
 -   `errorUserInfo`: Arguments associated with the operation that threw the error.
 -   `underlyingError`: Optional underlying error, which provoked the operation to fail (most of the time is `nil`).
 -   `localizedDescription`: Returns a human readable string with all the information contained in the error.

-You can get all the information by simply printing the error or calling the `localizedDescription` property on a properly casted `CSVError<CSVReader>` or `CSVError<CSVWriter>`.
+<br>You can get all the information by simply printing the error or calling the `localizedDescription` property on a properly casted `CSVError<CSVReader>` or `CSVError<CSVWriter>`.

 </p></details>
 </ul>